Henriette Grabau-Bünau: Leipzig

 In spring 1826, through Miksch's mediation, she successfully performed a subscription concert with an aria by Rossini in the Leipzig Gewandhaus.
-Thereupon, she engaged the Concert-Direction for twelve years as the main singer in the Gewandhaus.
-Her sister Adelheid also performed here at that time.
-In 1835 Felix Mendelssohn Bartholdy was appointed Kapellmeister in Leipzig, who promoted her and used her for concerts in the Gewandhaus until 1837.
+Thereupon, she was engaged by the Concert-Direction for twelve years as the main singer in the Gewandhaus.
+Her sister Adelheid also performed here in the late 1820s.
+In 1835 Felix Mendelssohn Bartholdy was appointed Kapellmeister in Leipzig, who promoted Henriette Grabau and used her for concerts in the Gewandhaus until 1837.
 She also sang in the first public concert of Clara Wieck at the Gewandhaus on 20 October 1828, and frequently appeared with her in the subscription concerts of the Leipzig Gewandhaus in the early 1830s.